-He further indicated that although he won his event he had not used cannabis to enhance his performance.
-He agreed that it was a silly thing for him to have done as he now lost the gold medal and the title he had won.
-This was the first time he won such event in the adult male category.
-He further indicated that he had planned to compete in national tournaments in December 2011 and January 2012 and he recognized that he may not be able to participate in these events.
+He further Indicated that although his team had won his event he had not used cannabis to enhance his performance.
+He agreed that it was a silly thing for him to have done.
 He stated that his federation had disseminated no information and neither were they conducting any education in regard to use of drugs and prohibited substances by athletes.
 It is clear that the detection of cannabis in his urine sample had been a wakeup call for him as he has educated himself about the use of drugs.
-The panelists and the prosecutor further educated him about the danger of using other supplements including those listed on his Doping Control Form ("C").
+The panelists and the prosecutor further educated him about the danger of using recreational drugs and other supplements including those listed on his Doping Control Form ("C").